exadel-inc/etoolbox-authoring-kit/docs/md/customizing-toolkit.md

 }
 ```

-*name* is used to alter the name of the current attribute in JCR (in particular, to use a namespaced name) so that it is not equal to the name of the property.
+*name* is used to alter the name of the attribute in JCR (in particular, to use a namespaced name) so that it is not equal to the name of the property.
 On the contrary,*ignorePrefix*, allows stripping off a name prefix if defined at an upper level (e.g. in the FieldSet).

 *scope* helps to alter the scope (whether it has been set at the `@AnnotationRendering` level or remains the default one) for this particular property.